-Day and evening hours are available at the Earth City campus; This program offers two methods of delivery: residential and an online/blended format (37% online, 63% residential).
-Students are responsible for researching what is required for employment in this field other states.
-Midwest Institute has not made a determination as to whether this program's curriculum meets any other state's requirements for licensure certification other than Missouri.
+Day and evening hours are available at the Earth City campus; This program offers an online/blended delivery.
+(37% online, 63% residential).
+Certification is not required to work in the field in the state of Missouri.
+Students are responsible for researching what is required for employment in this field in other states.
+Midwest Institute has not made a determination as to whether this program's curriculum meets any other state's requirements for licensure or certification other than Missouri.
 Required Courses: